annakins/Skyrim/README.md

 # Mod Authoring
+- Are you here because you'd like to make a follower, and/or you're looking to have more organization with your dialogue?
+[Click here](https://docs.google.com/spreadsheets/d/1KZTleSNoXBbG_hJiitFTNiskn_qVNySgcZfP7YsGwmw/edit?usp=sharing).
+Otherwise, please continue!
 ## Prefer to watch?
 - VIDEO TO BE PLACED HERE

 ## Prefer to read?

 - Install [Animonculory Dev Tools](https://github.com/The-Animonculory/ADT/blob/main/README.md), which has pre-installation requirements.
 - Please read the instructions completely, in that link.